Are You Covered If You Get Injured Working from Home in California?

 Unsafe or Dangerous Equipment at Work

 Workplace equipment is supposed to help you do your job more efficiently and safely.
 But when equipment breaks, isn’t maintained, or was never working properly in the first place, people can get injured.
-If you’ve been injured on the job due to faulty tools, broken machines, or protective gear that failed, it’s important to…
+If you’ve been injured at the workplace due to faulty tools, broken machines, or protective gear that failed, it’s important to…

 Understanding the Light Duty Work Program in California